Petersburg National Battlefield

 Petersburg National Battlefield is a National Park Service unit preserving sites related to the American Civil War Siege of Petersburg (1864–65).
-The Battlefield is centered on the city of Petersburg, Virginia, and also includes outlying components in Hopewell, Prince George County, and Dinwiddie County.
+The battlefield is near the city of Petersburg, Virginia, and includes outlying components in Hopewell, Prince George County, and Dinwiddie County.
 Over 140,000 people visit the park annually.

 Park Units

 Petersburg National Battlefield is composed of three major units and an additional managed component.

 Eastern Front Visitor Center and Park Tour Road

 Located off Virginia Route 36 east of Petersburg, the Eastern Front Visitor Center is the main visitor contact station for the Battlefield.
 Here, visitors can view exhibits and movies about the Siege of Petersburg as well as view Battery #5, an important early site in the Siege.
-There is no park entrance fee.

-After leaving the Visitor Center, one can begin their park tour.
-A motor tour route runs from Virginia Route 36 to US Route 301.
-Along the way, visitors can view sites such as Fort Stedman and The Crater.
+From the Visitor Center, the park tour begins.
+The route runs from Virginia Route 36 to US Route 301.
+Sites on the tour include Fort Stedman and The Crater.